Dash-Industry-Forum/Guidelines-Security/60-ClientWorkflows.inc.md

 The proof of authorization is optional and the need to attach it to a license request is indicated by the presence of at least one `dashif:authzurl` in the [=DRM system configuration=].
 The proof of authorization is a [[!jwt|JSON Web Token]] in compact encoding (the `aaa.bbb.ccc` form) returned as the HTTP response body when the DASH client performs a GET request to this URL.
 The token is attached to a license request in the HTTP `Authorization` header with the `Bearer` type.
 For details, see [[#CPS-lr-model]].

-Error responses from both the authorization service and the license server SHOULD be returned as [[rfc7807]] compatible responses with a 4xx or 5xx status code and `Content-Type: application/problem+json`.
+Error responses from both the authorization service and the license server SHOULD be returned as [[rfc7807 obsolete]] compatible responses with a 4xx or 5xx status code and `Content-Type: application/problem+json`.

 DASH clients SHOULD implement retry behavior to recover from transient failures and expiration of [=authorization tokens=].